MicrosoftDocs/dynamics-365-fraud-protection/content/fpl-lang-ref.md

 |ToInt32()    |Converts a string to an Int32. |@riskScore.ToInt32() |

-## Type inference

-The default type of variables extracted using the @ operator, as well as the variables extracted from lists using the Lookup operation, is *String*.
-The inferred type may change depending on the context.
-For example:

--	In the expression WHEN @isEmailValidated, @isEmailValidated is interpreted as a Boolean value.
--	In the expression @riskScore > 500, @riskScore is interpreted as a Double value.
-- In the expression @creationDate.Year < DateTime.UtcNow.Year, @creationDate is interpreted as a DateTime value.

-You can also specify the type of a variable by using a [type casting operator](fpl-lang-ref.md#type-casting-operators).

 ## Using lists in rules

 You can create a rule with a previously created [list](lists.md) using either the **ContainsKey** or **Lookup** operators.